freedombox/FreedomBox/doc/dev/tutorial/components.rst

 should have a way of discovering the app.
 This is done by providing a link in the front page of FreedomBox web interface.
 This is the page that user's see when they visit FreedomBox.
-To provide this shortcut, a :class:`~plinth.frontpage.Shortcut` component can added to the app.
+To provide this shortcut, a :class:`~freedombox.frontpage.Shortcut` component can added to the app.

 .. code-block:: python3
   :caption: ``__init__.py``

-  from plinth import frontpage
+  from freedombox import frontpage

   group = ('bit-torrent', 'Download files using BitTorrent applications')